 Refers to aligned economic activities that meet the technical criteria applicable to Pandox's investment properties and operating properties.
-Point 7.7 refers only to CapEx for properties with an energy rating of EPC B with an approved climate risk
+Point 7.7 refers only to CapEx for properties with an energy rating of EPC B with an approved climate risk assessment.

-A.2 Taxonomy-eligible but not environmentally sustainable activities (not taxonomy-aligned):

-Of which acquisitions of MSEK 536 relate to operating properties and MSEK 365 to investment properties.
+A.2 Taxonomy-eligible but not environmentally sustainable activities (not taxonomy-aligned): Of which acquisitions of MSEK 536 relate to operating properties and MSEK 365 to investment properties.
 Of which MSEK 432 is CapEx for existing investment properties, which largely corresponds to the investments stated in Note E1 (investment properties), adjusted for aligned CapEx included under point A.1.
+Of which MSEK 430 is CapEx for existing operating properties, which largely corresponds to the investments, adjusted for aligned CapEx included under point A.1.
+Of which MSEK 430 is CapEx for existing operating properties, which largely corresponds to the investments, adjusted for aligned CapEx included under point A.1.
 Of which MSEK 430 is CapEx for existing operating properties, which largely corresponds to the investments stated in Note E3 (operating properties), adjusted for aligned CapEx included under point A.1.
-Of which MSEK 87 is CapEx for right-of-use assets relating to rented premises where activities take place; this is included in Note G5 regarding investments in right-of-use assets.
+Of which MSEK 430 is capEx for existing operating properties, which largely corresponds to the investments in right-of-use assets relating to rented premises where activities take place; this is included in Note G5 regarding investments in right-of-use assets.
 B: Refers, for example, to rent for office equipment and offices.